 If you tend to eschew “fast fashion” and big-box stores in favor of thrift and secondhand shops, you’re not alone.
 Or if you're wanting to lead an eco-conscious and sustainable lifestyle by upcycling, Denver has you covered.
 It was named the best city for thrifting by StorageCafe.

 More and more shoppers are discovering the thrill of the hunt (that zing you get when you score a high-quality find for waaaay less than retail) and spending more sustainably by shopping at resale and vintage shops.
 In Denver, there are lots of places to find gently used treasures.
-Here are a few you won’t want to miss.
+Here are a few you won’t want to miss, by neighborhood.

 Common Threads